spaf94/SFLog/README.md

 - Get object as JSON string

 ## Issues
-If you find any bugs, please submit an [issue](https://github.com/spaf94/SFLog/issues/new/).
+If you find any bugs, please submit an [issue](https://github.com/spaf94/dotnet-sf-log/issues/new/).

 ## How to use
-Read the wiki page [How to use](https://github.com/spaf94/SFLog/wiki/How-to-use).
+Read the wiki page [How to use](https://github.com/spaf94/dotnet-sf-log/wiki/How-to-use).

 ## Releases

-### 1.17.12.23
-Simple log library with the following features:
-- Write debug, info, warn or error log messages
-- Get treated exception message

-### 1.18.1.6
-Added new features to the library:
-- Set logs folder name
-- Set log level
-- Set log file name
-- Get object as JSON string

-### 1.18.1.13
-Small bugs fixes
+Read the [Releases](https://github.com/spaf94/dotnet-sf-log/releases) page to check new versions and news.